Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 After all, $B^{p/2} \cdot B^{p/2} = B^p$ and we already know that $B^p = 1 \pmod{R}$.

 Sometimes the square root we get will be -1, instead of an extra square root.
-Sometimes the period will be odd, so we won't be able to divide it by half.
+Sometimes the period will be odd, so we won't be able to divide it in half.
 But, not infrequently, the period will be even and $B^{p/2}$ won't be congruent to -1.
 Then we win.